 I have long been a fan of SailRail deals and wish there were a lot more of them.
-I have lost count of the amount of times I have travelled this way between London and Dublin, my two home towns, hopping on the 9.10 Virgin train at Euston and travelling direct to Holyhead, one of the most gorgeous routes which clings to the shores of North Wales, arriving at 12.50 in time to catch a variety of afternoon ferries.
-I am always in Dublin in time for tea and all for £38 single.
+I have lost count of the amount of times I have travelled on the train and Ferry to Ireland, between London and Dublin, my two home towns, hopping on the 9.10 Virgin train at Euston and travelling direct to Holyhead, one of the most gorgeous routes which clings to the shores of North Wales, arriving at 12.50 in time to catch a variety of afternoon ferries.
+I am always in Dublin in time for tea and all for £44.50 single.
 A price that doesn’t go up during school holidays either.
 What’s not to love?
 For more information on how to book and what it costs, your absolute best and most up to date port of call is the inimitable Man in Seat 61.

 So, I am forever trying to persuade my pals who are crossing the Irish Sea to do so using SailRail.
 It takes a bit of work, but they get there in the end and usually love it.
 The extra time to work of have family time together, no airport apprehension, no Ryanair rage and, of course, it’s cost.
 It’s a win win.
 At least, most of the time – until delays kick in and then the happy marriage of Sail and Rail starts to show a little need of counselling.
 The logistical love affair hangs by a thread when a third party is introduced.
 The car passenger.
 Because car drivers are always given precedence when it comes to ferry travel.
 They board first, they disembark first and they have access to better infrastructure in the ports.
 As a foot passenger I was always in the minority on these ferry crossings for years, struggling to find a bus to transport me from a ferry port to the city centre, or a car hire company which will deliver to the port without charging a huge supplement.